-Food varieties extinction is happening all over the world-and it's happening fast. ...
-Experts estimate that we have

-- "Food Ark," National Geographic Magazine, July 2011

-Some of the troubling loss of varieties can be attributed to seed company consolidation that took place in the 1900s.
+Food varieties extinction is happening all over the world - and it's happening fast. ...
+Experts estimate that we have lost more than half of the world's food varieties over the past century....
+It took more than 10,000 years of domestication for humans to create the vast biodiversity in our food supply that we're now watching ebb away. - "Food Ark," National Geographic Magazine, July 2011 that took place in the 1900s.
 Seeds for plants that were widely adapted to a variety of climates, were easy to harvest and store, and had the most universal taste appeal make the cut.
 (These qualities often made the varieties popular with large-scale growers, too.)
 Seeds with more specialized qualities and a smaller following tended to fall by the wayside unless championed by an individual, organization, or specialty seed company.
 Fortunately, there are now dozens of seed companies that include, or focus exclusively on, rare varieties.